charleennewland/blog/visual_management.md

   <img width="550" height="300" src="https://github.com/charleennewland/blog/assets/138404574/7e8cd1e4-af70-4679-a557-9341d8a37dc4/460/300">
 </p>

-In the hustle and bustle of today's world, operational excellence isn't just a choice; it's a vital necessity for those aiming for long-term success.
-Implementing an operational excellence maturity model is a key approach to achieve this.
-Some organizations turn to existing operational excellence maturity models or engage with assessment companies for guidance.
-However, not every organisation can do so, whether for financial reasons or privacy concerns.
-Existing assessment models or tools may not always perfectly align with the needs and characteristics of every organization or work stream.

-Creating a customized model enables an organization to focus on specific critical areas or processes vital for its success.
-This blog post will explore the process of developing a maturity model for operational excellence.

-To develop an operational excellence maturity model, it is essential to understand the fundamental ideas underpinning the model.
-In my previous blog posts, I delved into both of these - [continuous improvement](https://github.com/charleennewland/blog/blob/main/operational_excellence_pt1.md)  and [operational excellence](https://github.com/charleennewland/blog/blob/main/operational_excellence_pt2.md).
-With that foundational knowledge in place, let's now direct our attention to the operational excellence maturity model.

-Before we get into the nitty-gritty of what it takes to whip up a tailor-made operational excellence maturity model, let's kick things off with a lighthearted exploration of what in the world a maturity model is, shall we?

-<p align="center">
-<img width="55
-  0" height="300" src="https://github.com/charleennewland/blog/assets/138404574/6a770c2b-cc82-49cc-8dc8-ec1c95a85a05/460/300">
-</p>

 'Tis the season to be jolly!
 With Christmas trees, festive decorations, and the joyful tune of Mariah Carey's "All I Want for Christmas," we feel the holiday spirit.
 Egg-nog, mulled wine, and crackling fireplaces add to the magic.
 The visual experience of these elements not only tell us that the season is here, but it also amplifies our joy during this special time.
 It's fascinating how visually experiencing these elements enhances our joy during this time of the year.

 This leads us to today's topic: visual management and its role in amplifying the flow of information and improving communication within organizations.
 Just as holiday decorations enhance our festive spirit and a well-decorated Christmas tree effectively communicates the holiday spirit, visual management plays a pivotal role in improving the flow of information and communication within organizations, ultimately increasing the transparency of the value chain.
+Visual management is also a powerful tool that aligns with the principles of operational excellence by promoting transparency, communication, and continuous improvement throughout an organization.
+In my previous blog posts, I I wrote extensively abour- [continuous improvement](https://github.com/charleennewland/blog/blob/main/operational_excellence_pt1.md), [operational excellence](https://github.com/charleennewland/blog/blob/main/operational_excellence_pt2.md), and [operational excellence maturity model](https://github.com/charleennewland/blog/edit/post03/operational_excellence_maturity_model.md).

+<p align="center">
+<img width="55
+  0" height="300" src="https://github.com/charleennewland/blog/assets/138404574/6a770c2b-cc82-49cc-8dc8-ec1c95a85a05/460/300">
+</p>

 According to [A] Visual management and correspondingly, data visualisation is not a new concept.
 The idea and the tools, in different forms, have been used in many different areas of the world since almost 4,500 years ago.
 One of the earliest uses is known to be The Egyptian Royal Cubit which was extensively used in construction projects to provide information through visual stimulus.[B]